 Slow, gentle braising turns skin-on thighs into meltingly tender meat while a wine-scented pan sauce concentrates savory, aromatic flavors into glossy comfort.

-6 each chicken thighs, bone-in, skin-on, about 1.5–2 lb total
+6 chicken thighs, bone-in, skin-on, about 1.5–2 lb total

 1 ½ tsp salt